declanoller/declanoller.github.io/_posts/2019-05-16-in-case-hexapods-werent-creepy-enough-the-centipede-robot.md

 Now for the control code.
 I plan on trying different high level things with this (i.e., direct control, simpler control theory type things, and maybe even RL again), but here's the low level stuff so far.

 I organized it in a hierarchical class structure that's worked really well so far.
 Just to be clear, it's not hierarchical in the sense of inheritance.
-Anything running with it needs a <code>DriverBoard</code> object, which is how it communicates with the PCA board.
+Anything running with it needs a `DriverBoard` object, which is how it communicates with the PCA board.
 When you use more than 16 servos, you need to create multiple of these objects with different I2C addresses.

-The most basic unit is the <code>Servo</code> class, which is passed a <code>DriverBoard</code> object and a board index (0-15).
+The most basic unit is the `Servo` class, which is passed a `DriverBoard` object and a board index (0-15).
 Using this, I can directly control a servo if I want.
-However, the next higher level class is <code>Leg</code>, which is also passed a <code>DriverBoard</code> object, a side (L or R, which side of the centipede it's on), and a <code>leg_index</code> (which runs 0-7).
-It then creates two <code>Servo</code> objects, one for the "hip" and one for the "ankle" I mentioned above, and assigns them the correct board index values based on its own <code>leg_index</code> (<code>2*leg_index</code> and <code>2*leg_index + 1</code>).
-Similar idea for <code>LegPair</code>, which creates two <code>Leg</code> objects (L and R).
+However, the next higher level class is `Leg`, which is also passed a `DriverBoard` object, a side (L or R, which side of the centipede it's on), and a `leg_index` (which runs 0-7).
+It then creates two `Servo` objects, one for the "hip" and one for the "ankle" I mentioned above, and assigns them the correct board index values based on its own `leg_index` (`2*leg_index` and `2*leg_index + 1`).
+Similar idea for `LegPair`, which creates two `Leg` objects (L and R).

 This allows me to pretty easily create a clean, understandable program at a high level.
 Here's an example: